-We began 2017 with a redesign to make Edge for Scholars more user-friendly, interactive, and open for all to post.
-Upgrades we love include editions, profiles, contests, badges, and ability to follow favorite authors .
+We redesigned Edge for Scholars last February to make it more user-friendly, interactive, and open for all to post.
+Upgrades we love include editions, profiles, contests, badges, and ability to follow favorite authors.
 (The development team rocks!)

 New visitors became regular readers, hundreds of profiles were added, and fantastic new bloggers shared their voice on the Edge.
 Thank you for the phenomenal year of growth.

 Visitors came from every corner of the world.
 Except Greenland.
 The 14 faculty members at Ilisimatusarfik remain elusive.
 We continue to dream our arctic colleagues will visit Edge for Scholars soon.
-Perhaps in 2018?
+Perhaps this year?

 Time to repent of these 10 basic writing sins.